Jessie (1984 TV series)

 Jessie is an American 1984 ABC television police drama series starring Lindsay Wagner as a psychiatrist.
 It originated as a 1984 television movie.
 The series was based in part on the book "Psychologist with a Gun".

 Summary

-The 2 hour ABC pilot of Jessie was originally set in Tucson Arizona, a turbulent western town, The television series Jessie revolved around the criminal investigations of Dr Jessie Hayden and her sometimes unorthodox work and tactics at the police station.
+The 2 hour ABC pilot of Jessie was originally set in Tucson, Arizona.
+The television series revolved around the criminal investigations of psychiatrist Dr. Jessie Hayden and her sometimes unorthodox work and tactics within a California police department.

-A psychiatrist, Dr. Jessie Hayden, is hired by a California police department to help the department employees and the victims.